Using (Monitoring) Parameters

 Global Variable monitoredSystem

-The global variable monitoredSystem provides access to read monitoring parameters on the system that this script is run on, including custom monitoring parameters.
-Use this to make your scripts customisable to your Avantra users to reflect the setup and usage of that system.
+Use this to make your scripts customisable for your Avantra users to reflect the setup and usage of that system.

 // default for AgentConnectTimeCrit is "60"